Wandalen/wTools/module/core/former/debug_plan.md

 *   Identify and fix the root cause of the `comparison operators cannot be chained` and `proc-macro derive produced unparsable tokens` errors when `#[derive(Former)]` is used on a generic enum.

 ### Progress
-*   [ ⏳ ] Phase 1: Isolate and Analyze (Increments 1-2)
+*   [ ⏳ ] Phase 1: Isolate and Analyze (Increments 1-3)
-*   [ ⚫ ] Phase 2: Implement and Verify Fix (Increments 3-5)
+*   [ ⚫ ] Phase 2: Implement and Verify Fix (Increments 4-5)
-*   Key Milestones Achieved: ✅ Increment 1, ✅ Increment 2
+*   Key Milestones Achieved: ✅ Increment 1, ✅ Increment 2, ✅ Increment 3
-*   Currently Working On: Increment 3
+*   Currently Working On: Increment 4

 ### Target Crate
 *   `module/core/former` (for testing and validation)